Matt Kemp: 2008

-After driving in 11 runs and stealing 6 bases.
+After driving in 11 runs and stealing six bases.
 He was named "National League Player of the Week" for the week of April 28 – May 4.

 After a knee injury to Andruw Jones, Kemp became the Dodgers' regular center fielder, moving over from right field.
 His best month of the season was in July, in which he had a .324 batting average, .402 on-base percentage, .537 slugging percentage to go along with five home runs, 14 RBIs, and 10 stolen bases.
 That month also sparked Kemp's career high 19-game hitting streak, which lasted from July 9 through August 1, ending with a hitless performance on August 2.
 However, Kemp got back on track the next night by having a three-hit game to go along with a home run.
 He finished the season with a .290 average, 18 homers and 76 RBI.
-He was also second on the team in stolen bases with 35.
+Kemp was also second on the team in stolen bases with 35.
 In addition, he set a Dodgers record with 153 strikeouts in a season.
 In his first career postseason game, Kemp went 1 for 4 with a double.
 However, he batted just .154 in the 2008 National League Division Series (NLDS) against the Chicago Cubs.
 Both of his hits went for doubles.
 In the 2008 National League Championship Series (NLCS), against the Philadelphia Phillies, Kemp did better, batting .333 as the Dodgers lost the series to the eventual World Series champions.